mmattel/Antora-Asciidoc-Extensions/antora/find orphaned files/README.md

 Finally it removes all occurrences of found references from the available files list.
 The resulting list is now a set of files that are nowhere referenced - and are candidates for removal.

-Files that are nowhere refernced may still be a viable part to the content of the repo, like for information purposes.
+Files that are nowhere referenced may still be a viable part to the content of the repo, like for information purposes.
 These files can be excluded from the orphaned list so they will not appear anymore in the results.

 ## Limits